yuliskov/SmartTube/docs/youtube-live-channel-playback.md

 ## 7. SABR requests, UMP, and ExoPlayer

-`SabrManifest` creates a protobuf `VideoPlaybackAbrRequest`; `DefaultSabrChunkSource` sends it with HTTP POST and `Content-Type: application/x-protobuf`.
+`SabrManifest` creates a protobuf `VideoPlaybackAbrRequest`; `DefaultSabrChunkSource` sends it with HTTP POST, `Content-Type: application/x-protobuf`, `Accept: application/vnd.yt-ump`, and `Accept-Encoding: identity`.
 The request contains the decoded ustreamer configuration, the exact `ClientInfo` supplied by MediaServiceCore, current player time, rate, bandwidth estimate, enabled track type, preferred/selected format IDs, audio track ID when present, DRC state, buffered ranges, prior playback cookie, and active/unsent SABR contexts.
+The server-provided endpoint is deciphered through the same player-script context as the selected `/player` response, and `rn` is the only client-added SABR query parameter.

+Proof tokens are client-specific.
+WEB-family candidates retain their player/GVS proof binding.
+Authenticated TVHTML5 fallbacks retain the account, visitor, client version, player script, signature timestamp, and client playback nonce, but do not inject a separately minted WEB GVS token into TV HLS, DASH, or SABR requests.

 The response remains on SmartTube's existing `SabrStream`/`SabrProcessor` path. `UMPDecoder` parses type and length values independent of network read boundaries and enforces part/allocation limits.
 Media is correlated by header ID and format ID across `FORMAT_INITIALIZATION_METADATA`, `MEDIA_HEADER`, one or more `MEDIA` parts, and `MEDIA_END`; the existing fragmented-MP4 and WebM extractors feed ExoPlayer samples.
 Unknown future part IDs are skipped rather than rejected solely because their numeric ID is high.